Lies0zeta/CorePandas/README.md

 # CorePandas
-A Pandas Library built in Java realized by Narek Davtyan, Lies Hadjadj,NGO Minh Duc and Hosseim Nahal.
+A Pandas Library built in Java realized by Narek Davtyan, Lies Hadjadj, Ngo Minh Duc and Hosseim Nahal.

 ## A first-year master project :mortar_board: :one: